LarsIndresaeter/radio-arduino/doc/explanation/conan.md

 or simply use the command `raduino conan interface`.

-this should result in a package in your conan commandTest.commandEepromReadHigh
+this should result in a package in your conan commandTest.

 ```console
 conan search raduino-api